Minnesota's biggest rainfall events become generational stories and defining weather experiences for those who encounter

 The DNR climate office has assembled a list of so-called "Mega-rain" events that have occurred since statehood.
 These are events in which six inches of rain covers more than 1000 square miles in 24 hours or less, with at least eight inches falling somewhere in that area.
 Rainfalls of of this magnitude and geographic extent have the potential to become catastrophic.
-Using newspaper accounts, diaries, and the historical climate record, 15 such events in Minnesota's post-settlement history have been identified.
+Using newspaper accounts, diaries, and the historical climate record, we have identified 21 such events in Minnesota's post-settlement history.
 However, our ability to detect these events has improved dramatically, beginning in the 1970s, and so only the period since 1973 can be used for serious analysis.